Compound Poisson approximation for regularly varying fields with application to sequence alignment: Regularly varying fields

 \begin{remark} As noted by \cite[Remark 4.7]{basrak:segers:2009}, when convergence in (\ref{eq:ppconvinR}) holds, the quantity $\vartheta$ is the \textit{extremal index} of the field $(|X_{\bj}|)_{\bj\in \Z^d}$ since $n^d\pr(|X_{\bo}|>a_n u)\to u^{-\alpha}$ and

 as $n\toi$, for all $u>0$. \end{remark}

-Assumptions of Theorem \ref{thm:PPconv} are straightforward to check in the case of $m$-dependent stationary fields, see \Cref{lem:mDep} below.
+The assumptions of Theorem \ref{thm:PPconv} are straightforward to check in the case of $m$-dependent stationary fields.
 In general, however, checking these assumptions is not trivial.
-Still, one can extend convergence in (\ref{eq:PPconvinLo}) to fields which can be approximated by $m$-dependent fields, such as spatial infinite order moving average processes from \Cref{exa:moving_averages}, this is the content of Section \ref{subs:m-depApprox} below.
+Still, one can extend the convergence in (\ref{eq:PPconvinLo}) to fields which can be approximated by $m$-dependent fields, such as spatial infinite order moving average processes from \Cref{exa:moving_averages} as explained in the following remark.